sscholbe/heli-predict/README.md

-# Neural Network Trajectory Prediction
+# Neural Network Trajectory Prediction for Battlefield 4
 This is a machine learning project I tinkered with for the past year.
 The goal is to increase the accuracy of an aimbot for helicopters in Battlefield 4 using neural networks.

 Some disclaimers at first: